ipragmatech/AsyncService-Spring-Android-Sample/README.md

+# AsyncService-Spring-Android-Sample
-# AsyncService-Spring-Android-Sample uses a AsuncService with spring android library to demostrate request handling.
+It uses a AsyncService with spring android library to demonstrate request handling.